Seattle – UW Graduate School Skip to content

 If you are making a choice between the food you need for a healthy life and other pressing priorities, we are here to relieve some of the stress of that experience.

-More about UW Food Pantry
+More about UWS Food Pantry

 Student Legal Services (Tri-campus)